AlesTsurko/Mio/doc/pattern_syntax.md

 ```
 <img src="img/0005.png" height="70" />

-Note that the above pattern is equal to:
+The above pattern can also be written as:

 ```Io
 "(0 0 (0 0) 0) r"